 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A rhythmic swooshing or whooshing noise inside of your head that often keeps pace with your pulse is the most common symptom of pulsatile tinnitus.
-This is commonly blood pulsing faster than normal through a variety of veins and arteries located near your ears.
-This may include large arteries or veins in your neck and at the base of your skulls, and smaller arteries in your ears.
+Pulsatile tinnitus sounds like a rhythmic swooshing or whooshing noise inside of your head that often keeps pace with your pulse.
+It might sound like a high note from a tuning fork.
+This is commonly blood pulsing faster than normal through veins and arteries near your ears.
 In a sense, people who have pulsatile tinnitus hear their hearts beating.

 Advertisement